xRyul/flashcards-obsidian-v2/README.md

 🔗 Support for **Obsidian URI**
 ⚓ Support for **reference to note**
 📟 Support for **code syntax highlight**

+## Recent Updates
+- **Improved Card Recreation:** Cards are now automatically recreated if they exist in Obsidian but are missing from Anki (e.g., when decks are deleted in Anki)
+- **Enhanced ID Recovery:** The plugin now recovers missing Anki IDs by matching card content with existing cards in Anki
+- **Default Settings Improved:** "Source Support" and "Code Highlight Support" are now enabled by default
+- **Renamed Features:** "Context-aware mode" has been renamed to "Heading breadcrumbs" for clarity
+- **HTML Comment Safety:** Content inside HTML comments is now ignored for card creation (except for Anki ID comments)
+- **Better User Feedback:** Added notifications for missing configuration like the `cards-deck` key in frontmatter

 ## How to use it?